-- 4.12.
-Impairments that prevent or hinder pupils from using the Federation facilities, such as vision impairment (VI), do not necessarily have SEND.
-The Federation will ensure staff understand that: - Some conditions can be age-related and can fluctuate over time. - A pupil with a disability is covered by the definition of SEND if they require special educational provision. - 4.13.
-Under the Equality Act 2010 (Disability) Regulations 2010, the following conditions do not constitute a disability: - A tendency to set fires - A tendency to steal - A tendency to commit physical or sexual abuse towards others - Exhibitionism - Voyeurism - Tattoos and piercings
+Impairments that prevent or hinder pupils from using the school facilities, such as vision impairment (VI), do not necessarily have SEND.
+The school will ensure staff understand that:

+- Some conditions can be age-related and can fluctuate over time. - A pupil with a disability is covered by the definition of SEND if they require special educational provision.

+Under the Equality Act 2010 (Disability) Regulations 2010, the following conditions do not constitute a disability:

+- A tendency to set fires

+- A tendency to steal

+- A tendency to commit physical or sexual abuse towards others

+- Exhibitionism

+- Voyeurism

+- The school recognises, however, that pupils who have sensory or physical impairments may require specialist support or equipment to access their learning, regardless of whether or not their impairment falls under the SEND definition, and the SENCO will ensure that their support needs are being met.

-5. Objectives
+Objectives

-5.1.
-The Federation aims to achieve the core aims of this policy by achieving the following strategic and measurable objectives:
+The School aims to achieve the core aims of this policy by achieving the following strategic and measurable objectives: